Zhang0o/AndroidPdfiumCompat/README.md

 ## Usage
  * Use PdfRenderer in API level under 19
- * Render on Bitmap with format RBG565
+ * Pdf Page render on Bitmap with format RBG565
  * Use Pdfium library in native develop quickly instead of compile it complexly

 ## Get Started
   #### Simple Usage For PdfRenderer Compat
+    package current available in jcenter:
     implementation "com.ober.opdf:pdfium_compat:0.0.1"

+    use in java:
     PdfRendererCompat pdfRenderer = new PdfRendererCompat(parcelFileDescriptor);
     //then pdfRenderer perform every function similar to android.graphics.pdf.PdfRenderer